J-1 Rules of Status and How to Maintain It

 RO/ARO:

 Responsible Officer/Alternate Responsible Officer.
 A RO or ARO helps you understand the rules of your status and reports whether or not you are maintaining your status in SEVIS.
 This person is specifically trained in U.S. immigration regulations regarding J-1 students.
-At Champlain College, your primary ARO is the Assistant Director, International Student Services in OIE.

 STATUS: